city41/yokul/README.md

 # Yokul -- Google Charts Done Locally #
-This file last update: Apr 18th, 2011
+This file last update: June 5th, 2011

 Yokul is an experiment to see if a local, HTML5 Canvas based, implementation of the Google Charts API can be useful or advantageous.
 It's early in Yokul's development but I think the answer is already "yes".

 ## How It Works ##
 Yokul reads the same query string you'd normally send to Google Charts.
 It then creates the same chart that Google would have, except does it locally on the client's machine using an HTML5 Canvas.

+## Sample Pages ##

+My website has an intro page that is pretty much the same info as this readme -- http://www.mattgreer.org/post/1yokulIntro

+A sample page of various charts with the ability to manipulate the queries can be seen here -- http://www.mattgreer.org/VerticalBar.min.html

 ## Advantages ##
 * **Easy to Learn:** If you already know the Google Chart API, then you know Yokul too.